Why Gwailo?

 A fact in Hong Kong's history, there's no getting away from it: without the unwelcome trade in opium, Hong Kong may not have become the economic powerhouse of Southeast Asia.
 I'll leave others to that debate.

-> When you leave Hong Kong it ceases to exist.
-When you have passed the last Chinese policeman in British ammunition boots and puttees, and held your breath as you race sixty foot above the grey slum rooftops, when the out-islands have dwindled into the blue mist, you know that the curtain has been rung down, the props cleared away, and the life you lived there was all illusion.
+> When you have passed the last Chinese policeman in British ammunition boots and puttees, and held your breath as you race sixty foot above the grey slum rooftops,

 > *The Honourable Schoolboy, John Le Carré*